 ‘Yeah, I think my knife is stuck…’ Taïga grimaces, pulling at the handle.

 ‘Let me see…’ Swiftly he draws out the stuck knife.
-‘We have to head home, I guess mom wants some pumpkins carved too.
-She makes a good pie, I’ll bring some tomorrow to your Grams.’
+‘We have to head home, Ted.
+I guess mom wants some pumpkins carved too.’

 ‘But I’m not done yet!’
 Teddy protests.

 Taïga brushes away a strand of hair falling into her eyes, leaving a smear of orange on her forehead.
-Derek reaches out to brush it away, but Granny, who’s back from town and checking on the children’s progress, knocks on the window, making him stop with his hand in midair.
+Derek reaches out to brush it away, but stops with his hand in midair.
+Granny, who’s back from town and checking on the children’s progress, is irritably knocking on the window, interrupting him.

 He smiles apologetically at the old lady over his shoulder, ‘We were just leaving, Mrs. Grey.’

-But Granny ignores him.
-She walks briskly over to the door and looks sternly at them all.
-Teddy swallows, and swipes at a stain on his protective glasses, but only succeeds in smearing them even more.
+But Granny ignores him, she can’t hear through the window anyway.
+Walking briskly over to the door, she flings it open and looks sternly at them all.
+Teddy swallows and swipes at a stain on his protective glasses, but only succeeds in smearing them even more.

 Straightening her back, Granny clears her throat, ‘Lunch is soon ready.
 For all of you.’

-She closes the door behind her without waiting for an answer.
+She shuts the door behind her without waiting for an answer.
 And where did that come from?
 Why on earth did she invite them to lunch?
 Grumbling about her own stupidity, she retraces her steps back to the kitchen.
-She remembers Mrs. Brown talking about Spaghetti Bolognese, which is apparently a kid’s favorite, and it seems easy enough to swing together.
+She remembers Mrs. Brown talking about Spaghetti Bolognese; a kid’s favorite, which seems easy enough to swing together.
 At least it did when she absentmindedly listened to the old housekeeper rambling on about it…

 But when she checks the freezer it’s deceivingly empty.

-Granny is still struggling with the worldliness of household chores, discovering new things Mrs. Brown took care of every day.
+Granny is still struggling with the worldliness of household chores.
+Every day she discovers new things Mrs. Brown took care of.
 Not only the bills, decorating and cooking, but also cleaning and shopping.
-Which she herself did for the first time this morning, but of course she had not checked the fridge or the cupboards first, so she only brought back the famous sweets.
-She realizes she has to make lists so she won’t forget anything…
+Which she herself did for the first time this morning, but, of course, she had not checked the fridge or the cupboards first so she only brought back the famous sweets.
+She realizes she has to make lists so not to forget anything…

 The children are happily unaware of the trouble the old lady has gone through to make the simple veggie sauce.
-They dig into their plates appreciating pasta as all kids do, wolfing down their portions without actually tasting it.
-Granny can’t help feeling pleased when they ask for second servings, and puts some more water to boil to accommodate the ravenous youngsters.
+They dig into their plates appreciating the pasta as most kids do, wolfing down their portions without actually tasting it.
+Granny can’t help feeling pleased when they ask for second servings and gladly empties the pan to accommodate the ravenous youngsters.

-There’s no dessert, though.
-Granny found a recipe for pumpkin pie when she went through the cookbooks earlier, and she’s eager to test it.
-There’s no shortage of pumpkins if she doesn’t succeed her first try.
-But there’s no reason for her to fail if she follows the detailed instructions in the margins about spices and such.
+She hasn’t thought of a dessert, though.
+But she found a recipe for pumpkin pie when she went through the cookbooks earlier, and after the success with her veggie sauce, she’s ready to give it a shot.
+There’s no reason for her to fail if she follows the detailed instructions in the margins about spices and such and there’s no shortage of pumpkins if she has to try more than once.
 So while Granny sets to work in the kitchen, the kids return outside to clean up after their carving.

-The dinosaur looks expectantly at her as she walks up the steps, ‘Trick or treat, Mrs. Grey?’
+The dinosaur looks expectantly at her as she walks up the path, ‘Trick or treat, Mrs. Grey?’

 Granny mumbles an inaudible answer, heading for the bowl of sweets just inside the door.
 Better get this over with, so she can leave again.